John Swanel Inskip: Ministries

 Inskip preached in three circuits in the Philadelphia area and achieved ordination as a deacon in Wilmington in 1838.
-He became preacher in charge for the first time at Easton, Pennsylvania, in 1840.
+He became a preacher in charge for the first time at Easton, Pennsylvania, in 1840.
 He was ordained an elder in Philadelphia that year.
 From 1841 to 1845 he served churches in or near Philadelphia, gaining large numbers of converts.

 In 1846, Inskip transferred to the Ohio Conference of the Methodist Episcopal Church and preached in Cincinnati, Dayton, Urbana, Springfield, and Troy.
 In 1847, he condemned the Mexican War in a sermon, prompting denunciations printed in Dayton newspapers.
-As pastor in Dayton and Springfield, he encouraged "family sittings" or "promiscuous sittings", allowing men and women to sit together in church and renting pews to families to raise funds.
+As a pastor in Dayton and Springfield, he encouraged "family sittings" or "promiscuous sittings", allowing men and women to sit together in church and renting pews to families to raise funds.
 Although his congregations supported promiscuous sittings, the practice scandalized other church leaders.
 Inskip defended the practice in his 1851 book Methodism Explained and Defended.
 The Ohio Conference voted to "admonish him of his error" in 1851.
 Inskip appealed this ruling to the 1852 General Conference, which reversed the Ohio Conference's decision.

 In 1852, Inskip moved back east to serve pastorates at a total of five churches in New York and Brooklyn.
 In 1861, he enlisted as chaplain of the Union Army's 14th Brooklyn Regiment, resigning fourteen months later due to poor health and resuming his preaching first in Birmingham, Connecticut, and then in New York City and Baltimore.